 Furnace manufacturers will always tell you that their system is made with the finest materials and can serve you for years.
 They, however, never forget to tell you that the service life you will get from your furnace entirely depends on you.

 If you get the system frequently serviced by a qualified technician, it will never work harder than it’s supposed to, so no strain will be pressed on the components.
 That way, the system will maintain its functional state for years, heating your home to your preferences every day.

 Keep the warranty valid

-Every furnace manufacturer will give varying conditions to be met for the warranty to stay valid.
-Most of the conditions directly to the mere fact that you can’t get the furnace repaired by everyone but only certified technicians.
+Every furnace manufacturer will give varying conditions that you need to meet for the warranty to stay valid.
+Most of the conditions directly relate to the mere fact that you can’t get the furnace repaired by everyone but only certified technicians.

-The second most valid condition is that the furnace should be kept under optimal conditions and properly installed.
+The second most valid condition is that you should keep the furnace under optimal conditions and properly installed.
 The yearly tune ups add to the validity of the warranty and chances of your insurance company giving you better rates.

-What is a furnace tune up?
-The benefits of getting a furnace tuned up by an experienced HVAC technician every few months are well known.
+What is a furnace tune-up?
+Tuning up a home furnace by an experienced HVAC technician every few months is a must.
 If it’s not about giving the furnace more service and reducing operation costs, it’s about keeping your space heated with minimal performance issues.